brew2venue/brisbanehack/README.md

 **About the event space at Fishburners:**

 A big thank you to Fishburners who have provided the space for our meetup.
 Fishburners is Australia’s largest community of tech startups and a not for profit organisation.
 They support over 300 startups in their communities in Brisbane and Sydney and host more than 500 events around Australia.
 They offer a free one week trial which you can take up here: www.fishburners.org

+## Private chain
+In the folder, there is a genesis.json file.
+-- geth --datadir /Volumes/Chains/hack init /Volumes/Chains/hack/genesis.json